-The speed and stability of the network is making a great leap forward thanks to the high bandwidth and low attenuation brought by fiber optics.
-Optical transceiver module is the major building block in fiber optic network, which conveys the information across communication channels for your optical systems.
-This article offers some rudiments about optical transceiver module and suggestions of choosing fiber patch cable for your transceiver module.
+The speed and stability of the network are making a great leap forward thanks to the high bandwidth and low attenuation brought by fiber optics.
+The optical transceiver module is the major building block in fiber optic network, which conveys the information across communication channels for your optical systems.
+This article offers some rudiments about the optical transceiver module and suggestions for choosing a fiber patch cable for your transceiver module.

 Working Principle of Optical Transceiver Module